dgerod/sgb-tw/README.md

 $ git push
 ````

-In case that there is a conflict in git, you should do load the tiddlers to the
+In case that there is a conflict in git, you should load the tiddlers to the
 TiddlyWiki HTML file after solving it.